Solve Your Data Access and Resource Capacity Constraints

 In the Dashboard of the Workbench, select the Real-Time Dashboard icon to go to Grafana, to set up and view the real-time results of your deployment.

-Access the Grafana Dashboards for a real-time view of your experiment.
+Access the Grafana Dashboards for a real-time view of your recommender.

 Our Grafana Dashboards illustrate the behavior of the experiment in production.
 Showing which options are being shown, and which are successful.
 As well as providing information on performance, and how the experiment is exploring.